djeada/Linux-Notes/notes/kernel.md

 ## What is a kernel?

-A kernel is the central part of an operating system that manages computer hardware and software resources.
-It controls the CPU, allocates memory, accesses data, and schedules processes.
-The kernel is the first software to run when a computer starts and is protected in memory so other programs can't overwrite it.
-You can add modules to the kernel to customize its functions.
+A kernel is the main piece of a computer's system that handles the computer's parts and programs.
+It takes care of the computer's brain, sets aside memory, gets information, and organizes tasks.
+The kernel is the first thing to work when a computer turns on and is kept safe so other things can't mess with it.
+You can put extra pieces into the kernel to change how it works.

 ## Kernel architecture

-There are several types of kernel architectures, including monolithic, microkernel, and hybrid.
-The Linux kernel is a monolithic kernel, like the UNIX system.
-Monolithic kernels include CPU, memory, and interprocess communication (IPC) functions, as well as device drivers, system server calls, and file system management.
-The Linux kernel is shared between different Linux distributions.
+There are different ways to build a kernel, like monolithic, microkernel, and hybrid.
+The Linux kernel is a monolithic one, similar to the UNIX system.
+Monolithic kernels have parts for the computer's brain, memory, and talking between tasks.
+They also handle things like devices, system requests, and file organization.
+The Linux kernel is used in different versions of Linux.

 ### Differences from other UNIX kernels